-Tim McCloud is the Director of Global Mobile Marketing for PlayKids by Movile.
+Tim McCloud was formerly Director of Global Mobile Marketing for PlayKids by Movile.
 His background in mobile game marketing gives him a unique point-of-view in marketing a subscription-based app and building trust between the parents and children who are the ultimate end-users of the product.

 Read Tim’s Mobile Heroes blog post on the differences between marketing a game vs. a non-gaming mobile app.

 Read Tim’s interview with VentureBeat on successfully marketing a subscription-based mobile app.

 Your market is clearly kids, and the parents, to a great extent.
 What does a quality mobile user look like for PlayKids?

 A quality mobile user of PlayKids is basically two people.
 It’s the parents, who need to feel comfortable with the app, and then it’s the kids who are engaging with the app.
 A kid who is excited to engage with new content on a regular basis and is asking their parents to let them play with the app, that’s a high quality user.
 Ultimately, the goal is to find somebody who monetizes, but the first step is to make sure that content speaks to our target audience.